elastic/geneve/tests/reports/documents_from_rules-8.9.md

 * Unusual Network Destination Domain Name
 * Unusual Process For a Linux Host
 * Unusual Process For a Windows Host
+* Unusual Process Spawned by a Host
+* Unusual Process Spawned by a Parent Process
+* Unusual Process Spawned by a User
+* Unusual Process Writing Data to an External Device
 * Unusual Remote File Directory
 * Unusual Remote File Extension
 * Unusual Remote File Size